 What are blackheads, anyway?

+You’re not the only one pondering this question.
+In fact, according to the most recent search data available to us, blackheads and tips on their removal are searched for over half a million times a month!
 Blackheads are what occurs when a pore becomes clogged with excess sebum and dead skin cells.
 The pore remains open and exposes the skin cells at the surface to oxygen, turning them black.
 Blackheads are not caused by dirt, and while it may feel super-satisfying to squeeze those suckers out, you’re doing way more damage by extracting them.

 Now, this is the part where we pause to give you a speech about Dr. Sandra Lee aka Dr. Pimple Popper and why you in your bathroom, in front of a poorly-lit mirror are most definitely not her.
 Lee’s popular TLC show glamorizes squeezing out blackheads and pimples, often with a metal extractor, but we can’t reiterate this enough: unless you’re a dermatologist, you’re probably causing more harm than good by going on an epic popping spree on every pore on your nose.
-In fact, even Lee warned against this, stressing that cystic acne is definitely off limits.
+In fact, even Lee warned against this, stressing that cystic acne is especially off limits.

 So, what are the black spots on my nose?